How to Freeze Lasagna the Right Way

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-Learn how to freeze lasagna so it reheats just as good as when it's freshly baked.
+Learn how to freeze lasagna so it tastes freshly baked.
+We'll explain how to reheat it, too.

 Taste of Home

 So, to make life a little easier, and honestly, so I always have some lasagna at my beck and call, I’ve taken to keeping a prepared lasagna in my freezer.
-Usually, this means preparing and assembling two lasagnas at once (one to be enjoyed right away, the other to be frozen) but freezing can also be a great make-ahead option for a single lasagna.
+Usually, this means prepping and assembling two lasagnas at once (one to be enjoyed right away, the other to be frozen), but freezing can also be a great make-ahead option for a single lasagna.